The Far West Languages Centre is one of only two Aboriginal language centres in South Australia.

 A key objective of the Far West Languages Centre is to aid and facilitate on-country cultural activities as a key aspect of language revitalisation and restoration.

 Vital to the success of the Far West Languages Centre is the emphasis it places upon community engagement.
-Through consultation and facilitation the Far West Languages Centre is positioned to provide language resources and training in and around the Ceduna area with a key focus on developing the economic and cultural practises of the Aboriginal community.
+Through consultation and facilitation the Far West Languages Centre is positioned to provide language resources and training in and around the Ceduna area with a key focus on developing language skills through engaging in cultural practises with the Aboriginal community.

 The Far West Languages Centre was established in 2006 in a purpose built annex to the Ceduna Aboriginal Arts & Culture Centre with funding provided by the Department of Communication, Information Technology and the Arts (DCITA).
 The Language Centre has played a key role in community attempts to reverse the decline of fluent speaking of the local languages, and it is recognised across the community and region for this work.